-8.62 The site is currently used as a plant nursery with a residential dwelling, greenhouses and open storage for caravans.
+The site is currently used as a plant nursery with a residential dwelling, greenhouses and open storage for caravans.
 The site is adjacent to existing residential areas to the south and west with agricultural land to the north.
 Access to the site is off Manor Road.
-The site has an area of 0.4 ha.
+The site has an area of 0.4

 - Combination of brownfield and greenfield.

 - There is potential for previously identified archaeological deposits.

 - Public footpath to north of site.

 - Grade 2 agricultural land.

-- Adjacent to a Primary Support Area for Solent Waders and Brent Geese.
+- Adjacent at the time of allocation to a Secondary Primary Support Area for Solent Waders and Brent Geese.

 - The site is within a Radon Class 2 area.

 - Nursery is a potentially contaminating use (fuel storage likely).